RussEbbing/ThisDate/Documentation/index.md

 # ThisDate

 ThisDate extends DateTime with additional time, date, and calendar functionality.
 Rather than hardcoding it’s calendar to CultureInfo, lists, or such, ThisDate utilizes an array of occurrence patterns such as setting “Thanksgiving” as the third Thursday in November etc., therefore ThisDate is configurable for the New York Stock Exchange (NYSE), Federal Holiday calendar, Italian, Indian, Mexican, corporate, or whatever calendar you need.

-This project originally started as a grossly underestimated project to build a very detailed data warehouse date/time dimension table set for a project needing the New York Stock Exchange calendar.
-After 24 time and 36 date related fields, I realized ThisDate had far more reaching capabilities beyond dimension tables.
 A sampling of functions include; IsWorkday(), AddWorkdays(), time rounding, IsLastWeekMonth(), get the 3rd Thursday of November, EventsOnDate(), EventDatesBetween(), and more.

+### Modivation

+This project started as a grossly underestimated private project for building a very detailed data warehouse date/time dimension table set for a project with the New York Stock Exchange calendar.
+With over 24 time and 36 date related fields, I realized ThisDate had far more reaching capabilities beyond dimension tables.